turtlecoder/newman/README.md

 This is StackMob's HTTP client.
+It supports the following basic features:

+* Making requests and receiving responses
+* Serializing and deserializing requests and responses to/from Json
+* ETag HTTP caching

 To add it to your project, use this for Maven:

 	```xml
 	<dependency>